kalaiyarasudk/credit-card-data-analysis/README.md

-# 💳 Credit Card Transactional Analysis for Fraud Risk (Industrial Project)
+# 💳 Credit Card Transactional Analysis for Fraud Risk

 This project is focused on building a real-time data pipeline for analyzing credit card transactions and detecting potential fraud.
 It leverages scalable data engineering tools and services on **Google Cloud Platform (GCP)** using **PySpark**, **Airflow**, and **CI/CD with GitHub Actions**.